Outreach Monks

 1. Verification and Logging

 • Verify each link is live, indexed, and pointing to the correct URL with the correct anchor.
 Check within 48 hours of the agreed go-live date.
+Knowing how to index backlinks faster — through internal linking, sitemap pings, or social signals on the donor page — can meaningfully reduce the lag between a placement going live and Google processing the signal.

 • Log every placement with domain, page URL, DR, organic traffic, anchor text, target URL, and date.
 Tracking at the placement level rather than the summary level catches quality issues before they compound.